 When you need routine dental care, your first thought is to search for a dentist near you.
-A dentist in your area may provide more dental procedures than just teeth cleaning and routine examinations.
+Whether you need to have your teeth cleaned, a cavity filled, or a chip repaired, Lovett Dental Beaumont offers the services you need to keep your smile healthy.
 Part of the scope of work for dentists includes dental fillings and sealants.
 Lovett Dental Beaumont offers both procedures, and although they serve different purposes, both may help optimize your oral health and protect your teeth.

-Dental sealants consist of your dentist applying a thin coating of a dental-grade plastic or other similar material on teeth that are difficult to brush.
+Dental sealants are applied by your dentist and consist of a thin coating of dental-grade plastic or other similar material.
 Primarily, dental sealants are for your molars because these teeth have deep grooves and are difficult to brush.
-Therefore, these teeth are more prone to cavity formation than your other teeth.
-Additionally, a dentist may apply them over a small cavity to prevent it from worsening.
-Your dentist will carefully monitor the decay to ensure it’s not getting worse.
+This makes the back teeth more prone to cavity formation.
+Additionally, your dentist may apply a sealant over a small cavity to prevent it from worsening.
+Your dentist will carefully monitor the cavity to ensure it’s not getting worse.

 In effect, dental sealants act as a shield.
 They protect your teeth from debris and bacteria from remaining in the crevices of your teeth, causing decay.
 The sealants adhere to your teeth and will last for several years.
 At that point, your dentist may reapply them.

-Before your dentist applies them, your dentist will place an acidic gel on those teeth.
-The gel roughs up the enamel of your teeth, so the dental sealants remain on those teeth well.
+Before your dentist applies them, they will place an acidic gel on the teeth.
+The gel roughs up the enamel of your teeth, so the dental sealants remain on those teeth.
 Then, your dentist will remove the gel to apply the sealant.

 Once the gel has been removed, your dentist will apply the sealant.
 Finally, your dentist will use a special blue light that cures the sealant.